IDEA-Research/X-Pose/README.md

 ### 1. Guidelines
  • We have released the textual prompt-based branch for inference.
 As the visual prompt involves a substantial amount of user input, we are currently exploring more user-friendly platforms to support this functionality.

- • Since UniPose has learned strong structural prior, it's best to use the predefined skeleton as the keypoint textual prompts, which are shown in [predefined_keypoints.py](https://github.com/IDEA-Research/UniPose/blob/master/predefined_keypoints.py).
+ • Since X-Pose has learned strong structural prior, it's best to use the predefined skeleton as the keypoint textual prompts, which are shown in [predefined_keypoints.py](https://github.com/IDEA-Research/UniPose/blob/master/predefined_keypoints.py).

  • If users don't provide a keypoint prompt, we'll try to match the appropriate skeleton based on the user's instance category.
 If unsuccessful, we'll default to using the animal's skeleton, which covers a wider range of categories and testing requirements.